WfHit/Udacity_CarND/Term1/CarND-LaneLines-P1/WRITEUP.md

 ### 2. Identify potential shortcomings with your current pipeline

-While evaluating the result of my algorithm I identified the following issues:
+When I testing my algorithm I find the following shortcomings:
-* Handling dashed lines: I had to do some fine tuning to get something acceptable
+1. The slope of line is easily interfered by the small dashed lines;
-* Handling light changes in the image and color changes in the road (issue visible by looking at the third video)
+2. The result is easily disturbed by the color and shadows;
-* Handling slope changes and curves in the road
+3. The algorithm is not suitable for curving road;

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to process the image in order to have better robustness agains light changes in the image, for instance increasing the contrast.
-Another potential improvement could be to process the image in such a way to isolate and extract yellow and white lines.
+As to the throbbing slope, a possible improvement would be to smoothing the slope to archive a stable line.
+To increasing the contrast of the image in order to have better robustness agains shadows in the image.